How to Gamify an App: A Step-by-Step Guide to Development

 Step 12: Release and Review

 Here’s where you finally commit to making your app fully public and seeing how people interact with it.
-You’ll want to closely monitor reviews and user comments and review any common threads which crop up.
+You’ll want to closely monitor reviews and user comments, and identify any common threads that emerge.
+Additionally, track daily active users as a key metric to measure engagement and performance.
+The stickiness rate compares daily active users to monthly active users, indicating how engaged users are with the app.

 Return to your initial strategy – does the current product satisfy that end?